bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 <!-- theme:  -->
 ### Customer groups by plan
 > Customer groups are only available on specific plans.
-See [BigCommerce Pricing](https://support.bigcommerce.com/s/article/Pricing) to learn more.
+To learn more, see [BigCommerce Pricing](https://support.bigcommerce.com/s/article/Pricing).

 </div>
 </div>